brucala/Deneb.jl/docs/src/intro.md

 ## The `vlspec` function

-The first way to create any arbitrary Vega-Lite specification is using the `vlspec` function.
+The first way to create any arbitrary Vega-Lite specification in Deneb.jl is using the [`vlspec`](@ref) function.
 The previous example can be directly translated to the following `vlspec` call:
 ```@example intro
 using Deneb